Anisotropic Maximal $L^p$-regularity Estimates for a Hypoelliptic Operator: Estimates for solutions to non-stationary problem

 holds for $p\in \lopen{1+1/2d,\infty}$.

 We use $c_1,c_2$ in Corollary \ref{cor:triangle ineq for qd}.
 Let $L>0$ be large enough so that $\supp{f}\subset B(0,L)$.
 Let $R> c_1 L$.
-We estimate the norm of $u$ by dividing the integral domain into the ball $B((0,0,0),R)$ and its complement.
+We estimate the norm of $u$ by dividing the domain of integration into the ball $B((0,0,0),R)$ and its complement.
 For the former domain, changing the variable, we have

 because $\alpha<4d+2$.
 Here we used the fact if $z\circ (z'')\inv\in \supp{f}\subset B(0,L)$, then

 Next, we consider the latter domain.
 If $\norm{z'}\le L$ and $\norm{z}>R$, then $c_1\norm{z'}\le\norm{z}$ and thus $c_2\norm{z}\le \norm{(z')\inv\circ z}$.
 Therefore,